 That’s why it’s so important to stop focusing so hard on those metrics, and start looking at other factors as well.

-The truth is, there's a huge number of sites that rank because they have incredibly strong topical relevance, amazing content, and smaller number of powerful links.
+The truth is, there's a huge number of sites that rank because they have incredibly strong topical relevance, amazing content, and a smaller number of powerful, relevant links.